tc39/proposal-atomics-wait-async/PROPOSAL.md

 ## Performance and optimizations

-### Synchronous resolution
+### Synchronous resolution (rejected)

 For performance reasons it might appear that it is desirable to "resolve the promise synchronously" if possible.
 Leaving aside what that would mean for a minute, this was explored and the committee decided it did not like the complexity of it.
 Additionally, it's easy enough to handle manually when it is necessary.

-See SYNC-RESOLVE.md for an older writeup of some of the details around this idea.
+See SYNC-RESOLVE.md for a writeup of the details around this idea.